 As production issues are identified and recorded, incidents are created in the ServiceNow (SNOW) incident management software.
-SNOW is the Project's production environment issue monitoring software.
+SNOW is the Project's issue monitoring software for the production environment.
 Incidents are triaged by the Tier 1 PALM Project team to determine resolution team assignment, priority ranking, and resolution tier assignment.
 Incidents are escalated to Tier 2 and 3, if required for resolution.